 He certainly made an impression on WBN.
 He did the same when wooing his wife.

 Eubank explained how only he could about sweet-talking his new third wife years after his famous marriage to Karron broke down in 2005.

-The former two-weight world champion split with Karron, whom he mentioned in all his post-fight interviews after she filed for a divorce.
+After she filed for a divorce, the former two-weight world champion split with Karron, whom he mentioned in all his post-fight interviews.

-Opening up on the Piers Morgan Life Stories show recently, Eubank engaged in a deep conversation with the former Good Morning Britain host.
+Opening up on the Piers Morgan Life Stories show, Eubank engaged in a deep conversation with the former Good Morning Britain host.

-Eubank had split with second wife Claire Geary in 2017.
+Eubank, an honorary Sheriff in the United States, had split with his second wife, Claire Geary, in 2017.

 Piers Morgan: How did you feel when Karron left you?

 Chris Eubank: I didn’t believe it.
 When she said she wanted a divorce.
 I said you couldn’t be serious.